ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

 ## Hosting the model on Vertex AI platform

 * Search `Vertex AI` and go to the model registry through the left hand pane in the there.
 Click on `Import` button to start registering a new model by giving it a name.
-* In model settings section choose the framework, its version and pickled model location.
+* In model settings section choose the `framework, its version and pickled model location`.
 * If you want explainability you can choose it or skip.
-* Finally click the import button.
+* Finally click the `import button`.
 Model import will take some time.

 **Note**: Change the model name to model.pkl

 ## Creating Service account to access model in streamlit

-* Go to IAM & Admin -> Service account and create a new account.
+* Go to IAM & Admin -> Service account and create a `new account`.
-* Give the AI platform developer role to the account
+* Give the `AI platform developer role` to the account.
-* Now in the newly created account click the three dots to and go to manage keys.
+* Now in the newly created account click the three dots to and go to `manage keys`.
-* Click on add key and create the json type key there which will download a json file to your pc which contains your private access keys
+* Click on add key and create the `json type key` there which will download a json file to your pc which contains your private access keys.